-A series of uncomfortable moments later—including awkward phone calls to his exes, a terrible trip to the mall with is best friend where they were escorted out by security, and a run in with a schizophrenic who thought Edward was trying to take her into a secret government lab—and Edward has Isabella—an angry, former lawyer who's dedicated her life to charity work—handcuffed in his car, blackmailed and forced into pretending to be his girlfriend.
+A series of uncomfortable moments later—including awkward phone calls to his exes, a terrible trip to the mall with his best friend where they are escorted out by security, and a run in with a schizophrenic who thinks Edward is trying to take her into a secret government lab—and Edward has Isabella—an angry, former lawyer who's dedicated her life to charity work—handcuffed in his car, blackmailed, and forced into pretending to be his girlfriend.
 As the holiday stretches on and the charade he's involved in becomes less and less a lie, Edward is only sure of one thing: he should stop listening to Jake.

 Edward Cullen is a loser.